btf-org/flank/README.md

 # Flank

-> A modern, open-source SSRS.
+> A modern, open-source report builder for SQL Server.

-Flank is a browser-first, developer-friendly reporting platform that reimagines SQL Server Reporting Services for modern development workflows.
+Flank is a browser-first, developer-friendly reporting platform that reimagines SQL Server reporting for modern development workflows.

-## Why Flank?

-### ⚡ Blazing-fast authoring

-Go from SQL to a usable report in seconds.
-No report designer.
-No dragging controls onto a canvas.
-No repetitive setup.
-Start with sensible defaults and iterate from there.

-### 🎨 Progressive customization

-Need more control?
-Customize layouts, styling, and HTML as much—or as little—as you want.
-Start simple.
-Go deep only when necessary.

-### 🤖 AI, where it helps

-Adopt AI incrementally instead of rebuilding your reporting stack around it.
-A CLI and a filesystem-native database give Claude Code et al the ability to do whatever a human can do, out of the box.
+## Blazing fast development

+- **SQL → Report** — Turn a query into a web-based report as quickly as you can export a spreadsheet from SSMS.
+- **Prototype then polish** — Start with sensible defaults; customize HTML as much as you need.
+- **Incrementally add AI** — AI can write SQL, edit reports, or automate repetitive work without becoming the center of the product.

 ##  Developer Features

+* **One-line installation** - `winget install flank`
-* Build reports from SQL, Python, REST APIs, scripts, and more.
+* **Not just SQL** - Build reports from Python, REST APIs, PowerShell scripts, and more
-* Run on Windows, Linux, Docker, or Kubernetes.
+* **Cross platform** - Run on Windows, Linux, Docker, or Kubernetes
-* Git-centric development and deployment.
-* Fully open source.
+* **Git-centric** - Designed to be used with source control
+* **Open source** - No lock-in
-* REST API for everything.
+* **Extensible** - REST API, CLI, and various entrypoints for customization

 ## Platform Features

 * Modern authentication (Entra ID, OAuth, OIDC, LDAP)
 * CI/CD friendly
 * Simple deployments
-* High availability
 * Observability
+* Written in C

 ## Standard Features